 Dr. Paul Tyler

-Principle Research Engineer & Data Privacy Team Leader
+Principal Research Project Officer & Data Privacy Team Leader

 Information Security and Privacy Group

 Paul is a Principal Research Project Officer with Data61’s Information Security and Privacy Group, leading the Data Privacy team.
 Paul has been with Data61 (and formally NICTA) since 2004 and currently has a focus on bringing privacy and security research to the broader data ecosystem.
 The Data Privacy Team and Information Security and Privacy Group in general have a focus on understanding privacy risk in data, and researching and developing methods for controlling risk, particularly with proven level of privacy.
 The team is also developing tools to help in this task.
 Paul has experience in helping Australian government agencies and companies in understanding privacy risk in their data and helping them take action to control that risk.
 This is particularly true of re-identification risk and understanding how that risk is reduced through the applications of common and not so common methods of data treatment.